jackryan135/beauty-vault/PRODUCTION_CHECKLIST.md

 - [ ] `.npmrc` file is configured for production
 - [ ] Vercel uses `npm ci` for installation
 - [ ] All dependencies are properly listed in package.json
-- [ ] TypeScript scripts use local installation correctly ✅ FIXED
+- [ ] TypeScript scripts use direct node execution ✅ FIXED

 ## 🚀 Deployment Steps